StrawChannel95/apocalyptic-wonderland.github.io/README.md

 Old Old World updates based on a [Semantic Versioning](https://en.wikipedia.org/wiki/Software_versioning) system.

+Updating is like installing.
+You only have to make sure that you select the same path and tick the _overwrite existing Modlist_ button.

 Generally speaking:
 - Full x.0 (2.0, 3.0, etc) updates requires a new game.
 - Major x.x (2.1, 2.2 etc) updates requires a new game.